PROFESSIONAL SKILLS TRAINING

 In the case of training applications, it is all about safety and saving costs associated with the training itself.
 Owing to the application we developed, the client can now conduct the training anywhere, anytime.
 There is no need to take employees to a specific facility.

-Such VR work simulator should be mandatory for all workers in order to avoid employee reluctance due to missing knowledge (as well as to avoid worst-case scenarios, including death).
+VR work simulators should be mandatory for all workers in order to avoid employee reluctance due to missing knowledge (as well as to avoid worst-case scenarios, including death).

-Photorealism and VR join forces to ensure occupational safety
+Photorealism and VR join forces ensuring occupational safety

 The app supports photorealistic graphics made in 3ds Max.
 The application itself was developed in Unreal Engine 4.

 This product was specially designed to run on HTC Vive devices.